brent-stone/avengercon_2025/docs/workshop/7_dask.md

 The [Journey of a Task](https://distributed.dask.org/en/latest/journey.html) explanation by the Dask authors provides a nice end-to-end primer on how the framework operates.

+It is also worth noting that the [Ray](https://www.ray.io/) Python GPU acceleration framework is rapidly growing in popularity.
+It can be used as a standalone framework or in conjunction with Dask, Celery, Prefect, Airflow, and other Python data engineering tools.

 ## What is Coiled and Prefect?
 Dask fits into a growing segment of the data/tech industry where Free and Open Source Software (FOSS) is provided with fully-managed and extended offerings made available by